What a mess!

 Then, do an inventory search for Ayashi.

 Drag everything that isn’t in a dance outfit folder to that Ayashi creator folder.
-(If you drag things from a dance outfit folder, you’ll mess up that outfit and go bald for that act.)
+(If you drag things from a dance outfit folder, you’ll mess up that outfit and go bald for that routine.)

 Ta-da.
 Everything Ayashi has been sorted.